 Take care that your seed has no dust, moulds or foreign matter in the mixture.
-I would advise buying from a pet store or seed merchant rather than the supermarket, or somewhere that the seed is likely to be fresher due to high turnover.
+I would advise buying from somewhere that the seed is likely to be fresher due to high turnover.
 Seed should not smell musty or rancid.

 The other main part of my budgies diet is a soft food mix made primarily of vegetables and sprouted seed.
-I take a few available vegetables, such as carrot, broccoli, capsicum, courgette, beetroot...whatever I have on hand, and it varies from mix to mix so doesn't need every type of veggie every time.
-These I chop in a food processor until they are about pea sized pieces.
+I take a few available vegetables, such as carrot, broccoli, capsicum, courgette, beetroot, parsley, oregano...whatever I have on hand which varies from mix to mix so doesn't need every type of veggie every time.
+These I chop in a food processor until they are a bit smaller than pea sized pieces.
 To this I add a boiled egg that has been processed with a few slices of whole grain bread (Vogels is what I use, preferably find one that has no added sugar and chemicals and is not high in salt) to make mix of fine crumbly pieces.
-I mix these together, probably 1/4 egg mix and 3/4 vegetables and then add supplements.
+I mix these together, probably 1/2 egg mix and 1/2 vegetables and then add supplements.
 One is a multivitamin called My Beau Avian, made by Palamountains.
 It is an oil based supplement developed by vets, it contains the necessary vitamins and omega 3 and 6 in a good balance.
-I add diatomaceous earth every now an then so that they get it for a few days every couple of months.
+I add diatomaceous earth (DE - must be the food grade version) every now an then so that they get it for a few days every couple of months.

 This mix is then frozen (if you stir it a couple of times whilst freezing you end up with a free flow mix), and a portion defrosted each day for the birds.
 To this I add an equal part soaked/sprouted seed.
 My birds have dry seed available every day but each morning they tuck into this mix and their daily greens, enthusiastically.
 I prefer to feed the soft mix in the morning and remove it after a few hours.
 If you put it in in the late afternoon and remove in the morning it will be there for more than 12 hours and they will have a meal of it in the morning when it may have spoiled.